codeTukai/codeTukai/README.md

 ---

-##  Experience

-*  2+ years of hands-on project development experience
+3+ years of programming experience and 2+ years of hands-on project development.
-*  4+ years of programming and software development experience
-*  Built responsive web applications using React and modern frontend technologies
+Built responsive web applications using React.js, JavaScript, Tailwind CSS, and Material UI.
-*  Developed complete authentication systems and admin dashboards
+Developed full-stack applications with authentication systems, admin dashboards, and REST API integration.
-*  Integrated REST APIs and backend services into production-ready applications
-*  Experience deploying applications and managing development workflows
+Worked with Node.js, Express.js, MongoDB, Redux, Zustand, and cloud services like Cloudinary.
+Experienced in Git-based development workflows, deployment, and performance-focused application development.

 ---